 Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

-There are three Ghost Festivals in China each year:
+There are three significant Ghost Festivals observed in China annually, each with its unique cultural and religious significance:

 -

-Qingming Festival, or Tomb Sweeping Day on March in the Traditional Chinese Calendar, to worship ancestors and clean up their tombs;
+Qingming Festival, or Tomb Sweeping Day in March in the Traditional Chinese Calendar, to worship ancestors and clean up their tombs.

 -

-Zhongyuan Festival, or Yulan Festival, on the 15th of July in the Traditional Chinese Calendar, to commemorate the deceased;
+Zhongyuan Festival, also known as Ghost Festival, Hungry Ghost Festival, or Yulan Festival, falls on the 15th of July in the Traditional Chinese Calendar and is observed to commemorate the deceased.

 -